ibm-cloud-architecture/dba-refund-request/README.md

 ### Differences between application configurations

-The Refund Request application is provided in the following pre-configured forms:
+The Refund Request application can be configured in the following forms:

 * **Public Trial:** when installed and used as part of the IBM Cloud Pak for Business Automation as a Service public trial, the application is configured as follows:
     * the application utilizes a single page with no additional windows/tabs